 With Connic's free tier, you can:

-If your usage eventually justifies self-hosting, you'll have learned exactly what you need to build.
+If your usage eventually justifies self-hosting, you'll know exactly what you need to build.
 If it doesn't (and for most teams, it won't), you've saved yourself a very expensive learning experience.

 See our detailed breakdown on replacing self-hosted AI agents with a managed platform, check out our pricing page for the full cost comparison, or get started with the quickstart guide.